 And there you have it!
 The eight books every practitioner and clinic owner should read!
 Find them online through Amazon, Goodreads, or at your local bookstore with the names of best sellers on this short list!

-Be it the books on this list or others, we hope you find the time to sit down and read a little bit every day.
+Whether it’s the books on this list or others, we hope you find the time to sit down and read a little bit every day.

 Subscribe to our blog